 The taxonomic system of understanding learning seems to be the equivalent of the ‘periodic table’ in chemistry!
 As chemists we know the elements are all lying around somewhere, but Mendeleev’s arrangement of them allowed us to see their connections, understand their properties and predict new ones!

 OK.
 OK.
 I’ve found a new idea, it’s all ‘shiney, shiney’ and perhaps I’m a bit hyped!
 But still: I feel like I’ve been blundering about the lecture theatre like some sort of liminal alchemist, mixing up various ideas I’ve come across and hoping it will all transmute to pedagogical gold!
 ‘Light on’

 Benjamin Bloom was the American educational psychologist and chairman of the committee of educators who devised the scheme that bears his name.
 (As a side note, check out the challenge that is Bloom’s 2 sigma problem!)
 The idea behind the classification system was to assign teaching activities into six different levels of objectives, that way material of the ‘same level’ could be exchanged between different institutes.
 However, the analysis also mean’t that educators could understand how to design a sequential package of learning (that is building a foundation of basic knowledge before moving onto more complex ideas).

 The original 1956 list was (starting at the bottom): Knowledge, Comprehending, Applying, Analysing, Synthesising and Evaluating.
 Each objective was considered a ‘higher order’ of learning than the previous one.
-The explanation of the original list can be found here, but I find the revised version (produced in 2001) more helpful: Remember, Understand, Apply, Analyse, Evaluate, Create.
+The explanation of the original list can be found here, but I find the revised version (suggested by Anderson et al, 2001) more helpful: Remember, Understand, Apply, Analyse, Evaluate, Create.